• Skip to primary navigation

 Apart from baked goods, they can be added to salads, stir-fried vegetables, or rice for an extra savory flavor.

-When it comes to nutritional benefits, both types of almonds are excellent sources of protein and fiber.
+Both types of almonds are excellent sources of protein and fiber.

 However, sliced almonds contain more vitamin E per weight compared to flaked ones.

-It is worth noting that flaked almonds may lose some of their nutrients during the processing stage whereby they undergo blanching and skin removal.
+Flaked almonds may lose some of their nutrients during the processing stage whereby they undergo blanching and skin removal.

 To conclude, this article has highlighted the versatile uses of flaked versus sliced almonds in cooking and baking while touching upon their nutritional value.